Ontotext-AD/ontotext-yasgui/ontotext-yasgui-web-component/docs/developers-guide.md

 which allows custom action buttons to be plugged in the editor.
 This component employs the extension point and plugs in a couple of buttons implementing actions like: save query, load saved queries, expand query results, etc.

-Custom action buttons can be plugged in by providing a `PluginButtonDefinition` to the `yasqePluginButtons` config on the component client.
+Custom action buttons can be plugged in the yasqe editor by providing a `YasqeActionButtonDefinition` to the `yasqeActionButtons` config in the component client.

 ```
 {
-  yasqePluginButtons: [
+  yasqeActionButtons: [
     {
       name: 'createSavedQuery',
       visible: true